ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/how-to/refresh-entity.java.markdown

-# Session : How to refresh entity?
+# Session: How to refresh entity?

 To update entity with latest changes from server `refresh` method from `advanced()` session operations can be used.